-California Penal Code 666.5 is a statute that increases the penalties for repeat offenses of auto theft.
-It is a sentencing enhancement statute.
-It increases the fines and jail time that defendants can face, if convicted of auto theft a second or subsequent time.
+California Penal Code 666.5 PC is a statute that increases the penalties for repeat offenses of auto theft.
+This is a sentencing enhancement statute that increases the fines and jail time, if a person is convicted of auto theft for a second or subsequent time.

 First offenses of grand theft auto carry a sentencing range of 16 months, 2 years, or 3 years.

-Under Cal PC 666.5, subsequent convictions carry a range of 2 years, 3 years, or 4 years.
+Under 666.5, however, subsequent convictions carry a range of 2 years, 3 years, or 4 years.

 This is often referred to as “grand theft auto with a prior.”

 Auto theft is the crime of stealing someone else’s car.

 The vast majority of auto theft crimes in California are either:

 - Grand theft auto (Penal Code 487(d)(1) PC),1